saraa-sunny/diabetes-risk-prediction/README.md

 This project focuses on building a highly sensitive classification model to predict the onset of diabetes based on diagnostic measurements from the Pima Indians Diabetes Dataset.
 Given the medical nature of the problem, the primary goal was to maximize Recall (Sensitivity) to minimize the risk of a false-negative diagnosis.

-## 📂 Data
+## 🧬 Dataset
-The dataset used is the publicly available Pima Indians Diabetes Dataset, containing 768 rows and 9 columns of diagnostic information, including the target variable Outcome (0 or 1).
+* Source: Pima Indians Diabetes Database (Kaggle)
+* Samples: 768
+* Features: 8 independent variables (Glucose, BMI, Age, Insulin, etc.)
+* Target: Outcome — 1 indicates diabetes, 0 indicates no diabetes

 ## 💻 Dependencies
 This project requires Python 3.x and the following libraries: